linuxboot/heads-wiki/Brief-over-of-Heads-and-firmware-security/FAQ.md

 Should I validate the TPMTOTP on every boot
 ----

 Probably.
 I want to make it also do it at S3.
+[See Heads issue #69](https://github.com/osresearch/heads/issues/69)

 suspend vs shutdown
 ----